Ian Happ Player Props: Cubs vs. Yankees

 Ian Happ At The Plate

-- Among the qualifying hitters in MLB, he ranks 89th in batting average, 12th in on-base percentage, and 107th in slugging.
+- Among the qualified hitters in MLB, he ranks 90th in batting average, 11th in on-base percentage, and 109th in slugging.

-- He has homered in six games this year (7.1%), leaving the park in 1.9% of his trips to the plate.
+- Happ has picked up a hit in 52 of 85 games this season, with multiple hits 19 times.

-- In 23 games this year (27.4%), Happ has picked up an RBI, and in 11 of those games (13.1%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- In 7.1% of his games this season, he has gone deep, and 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.